softwarefactory-project/sf-docs/docs/contributor/contributor.rst

  ln -s software-factory/sfinfo/zuul_rpm_build.py .
  ln -s software-factory/sfinfo/sf-master.yaml distro.yaml

-The file *sfinfo/sf-master.yaml* contains all repository's references that compose the Software Factory distribution.
-The script above fetch all but you can just fetch the needed ones.
+The file *sfinfo/sf-master.yaml* contains the references of all the repositories that form the Software Factory distribution.
+The script above fetches everything but you can just fetch the ones you need.

 Rebuilding packages
 -------------------

 Each component of Software Factory is distributed via a package and as a contributor you may need to rebuild a package.
-You will find RPM package definition in software-factory/<component>-distgit directories and sources in software-factory/<component>
+You will find most RPM package definitions in software-factory/<component>-distgit repositories and sources in software-factory/<component>
-directory.
+repositories.

 Here is an example to rebuild the Zuul package.